huggingface/blog/musicgen-inference.md

 First, we will duplicate the [facebook/musicgen-small](https://huggingface.co/facebook/musicgen-small) repository to our own profile using [repository duplicator](https://huggingface.co/spaces/osanseviero/repo_duplicator).

-Then, from the duplicated repository, we will add `handler.py` and `requirements.txt`.
+Then, we will add `handler.py` and `requirements.txt` from the duplicated repository.
 First, let's take a look at how to infer MusicGen.

-You can initialize and use MusicGen with below code 👇
+You can initialize and use MusicGen with the below code 👇

 ```python
 from transformers import AutoProcessor, MusicgenForConditionalGeneration